richjenks/epic-index/readme.md

 4. Move the new version of Teepee into the folder
 5. Rename `config.sample.php` to `config.php`
 6. Integrate settings from your backed-up `config.php` into the new version
+7. Replace your `.htaccess` file/section with the new version

 ## Requirements